Black hole entropy predictions without the Immirzi parameter and Hawking radiation of a single-partition black hole: The spectrum of area

-where $\gamma$ is the Immirzi parameter and $j^{u}_{i}$, $j^{d}_{i}$, $j^{t}_{i}$ are quantum numbers which satisfy the constraints found in \cite{Tanaka}; i.e. $j^{u}_{i}$, $j^{d}_{i}$ are non-negative half-integers, $j^{t}_{i}$ is a non-negative integer, while the sum of these three numbers should be an integer and any of the two numbers in this set of three numbers is bigger than or equal to the other one number.
-The authors of \cite{Tanaka} note that the condition that $j^{t}_{i}$ is an integer is ``motivated by the ABCK framework where the ``classical horizon'' is described by U(1) connection.''\cite{Tanaka, ABCK} Now, the area spectrum of our theory is the following, as it is the square root of Ashtekar's variable theory:
+where $\gamma$ is the Immirzi parameter and $j^{u}_{i}$, $j^{d}_{i}$, $j^{t}_{i}$ are quantum numbers that satisfy the constraints found in Ref.
+5; \textit{i.e.}, $j^{u}_{i}$, $j^{d}_{i}$ are non-negative half-integers, $j^{t}_{i}$ is a non-negative integer, and the sum of these three numbers should be an integer and any sum of the two numbers in this set of three numbers is bigger than, or equal to, the other number.
+In particular, the authors of Ref.
+5 note that the condition that $j^{t}_{i}$ is an integer is ``motivated by the ABCK framework where the ``classical horizon'' is described by a U(1) connection.''\cite{Tanaka, ABCK}.
+This means that $j^{t}_{i}$ is an integer because we are considering the case that the area spectrum lies on black hole's horizon.
+We would like to note that in generic cases, this restriction vanishes, and $j^{t}_{i}$ can be a half integer.
+Now, the area spectrum of our theory is the following, as it is the square root of Ashtekar's variable theory: